Get Started with a Free Quote!

 What is the TMF Match List?

 The Visa TMF (Terminated Merchant File) match list, also known as the MATCH list, is a database maintained by Visa that includes information about merchants who have been terminated or flagged for violating Visa's rules and regulations.
-When a merchant is added to the MATCH list, it signifies that they have had their merchant account terminated by a Visa acquirer due to specific reasons such as fraud, excessive chargebacks, or violation of Visa's operating regulations.
+When a merchant is added to the MATCH list, it signifies that they have had their merchant account terminated by a Visa acquirer due to specific reasons such as fraud, excessive credit card chargebacks, or violation of Visa's operating regulations.
+Any type of business can end up on the list, including businesses in high risk industries.

 Being listed on the TMF match list can have significant consequences for a merchant.
 It can make it difficult for them to obtain new merchant accounts or payment processing services, as most acquiring banks and processors consult the list during their underwriting process.
-If a merchant is listed on the TMF match list, it's generally an indication to other financial institutions that there may be increased risks associated with processing transactions for that merchant.
-It's important to note that the MATCH list is specific to Visa, and other payment networks may have similar lists with their own criteria and databases for terminated merchants.
+If a merchant is listed on the TMF match list, it's generally an indication to other bank and financial institutions that there may be increased risk associated with processing transactions for that merchant.
+It's important to note that the MATCH list is specific to Visa payments, and other payment networks may have similar lists with their own criteria and databases for terminated merchants.
+Merchants can end up on each networks' list, which can make it even more difficult to work with banks and financial institutions.

-The Visa TMF (Terminated Merchant File) match list is a database maintained by Visa that contains information about merchants who have been terminated or flagged for violating Visa's rules and regulations.
-Being listed on the TMF match list can make it difficult for merchants to obtain new merchant accounts or payment processing services, as it signals to other financial institutions that there may be increased risks associated with processing transactions for that merchant.
+The Visa TMF (Terminated Merchant File) match list is a database maintained by Visa that contains information about merchants who have been terminated or flagged for violating Visa's rules and regulations for merchant payments.
+Being listed on the TMF match list can make it difficult for merchants to obtain new merchant accounts or payment processing services, as it signals to other bank or financial institutions that there may be increased risks associated with processing transactions for that merchant.
+Businesses can be added to the MATCH list for things like fraud, excessive chargebacks, and merchant collusion.

-What happens when you are placed on the TMF MATCH List?
+What happens when your account is placed on the TMF MATCH List?

-When a merchant is placed on the MATCH (Member Alert to Control High-Risk Merchants) list or TMF (Terminated Merchant File), it can have significant implications for their ability to obtain merchant accounts and payment processing services.
-Here's what happens:
+When a merchant is placed on the MATCH (Member Alert to Control High-Risk Merchants) list or TMF (Terminated Merchant File), it can have significant implications for their ability to obtain merchant accounts and payment processing services for their business.
+Here's what happens when your merchant account is placed on the MATCH list:

 • Difficulty in Obtaining Merchant Accounts: Being listed on the MATCH or TMF list can make it challenging for a merchant to obtain new merchant accounts.
-Most acquiring banks and payment processors consult these lists during their underwriting process.
+Most acquiring banks and payment processors consult these merchant lists during their underwriting process to screen businesses.
 If a merchant's name appears on the list, it raises red flags and indicates a higher risk associated with processing transactions for that merchant.
-Consequently, many financial institutions may be hesitant to provide them with payment processing services.
+Consequently, many bank and financial institutions may be hesitant to provide them with payment processing services.

 • Limited Processing Options: Merchants on the MATCH or TMF list may find their payment processing options severely restricted.
 It becomes challenging to find a reputable provider willing to take on the perceived risk associated with the merchant's business.
-This limitation can impact their ability to accept credit card payments, potentially leading to loss of sales and negatively affecting their business.
+This account limitation can impact their ability to accept credit card payments, potentially leading to loss of sales and negatively affecting their business activity.

 It's important to note that being placed on the MATCH or TMF list typically occurs due to serious violations or breaches of the payment network's rules and regulations.
-These violations can include fraud, excessive chargebacks, unauthorized or illegal activities, or repeated non-compliance with the network's operating guidelines.
+Businesses can be placed on the MATCH list unknowingly, but list merchants often know when they are in violation.
+These merchant violations can include fraud, excessive chargebacks, unauthorized or illegal activities, or repeated non-compliance with the network's operating guidelines.

 If a merchant believes they have been erroneously listed or wishes to dispute their placement on the list, they should contact the acquiring bank or payment processor responsible for reporting the information to the MATCH or TMF database and follow their specific dispute resolution process.